gszfwsb/gszfwsb-website/content/en/authors/admin/_index.md

 - icon: zhihu
   icon_pack: fab
   link: https://www.zhihu.com/people/hiterwsb
-- icon:
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to #static/files/cv.pdf` and uncomment the lines below.
 - icon: cv
   icon_pack: ai
   link: files/ShaoboWang.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "181110315@stu.hit.edu.cn"

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:[]
 ---

 Steven Wang is an undergraduate student of Software Engineering in Harbin Institute of Technology.
 His research interests include eXplainable AI(XAI), Self-Supervised Learning and Cross-Modal Learning.
 He is honored to be instructed by Prof.Quanshi Zhang at Shanghai Jiaotong University in his internship.